PatilDevanshDeepak/CalcXL/README.md

-# Libreoffice Calc Python Macros version 0.4 - Dev
+# Libreoffice Calc Python Macros version 0.4

 📖 **[How to Use Guide](./HOWTOUSE.md)** | Quick Start